mudcano/mudrich/docs/source/tree.rst

 The following code creates and prints a tree with a simple text label::

-    from rich.tree import Tree
+    from mudrich.tree import Tree
-    from rich import print
+    from mudrich import print

     tree = Tree("Rich Tree")
     print(tree)